History

 Clear Lake Paid Off

 Clear Lake loan paid off.
-The cabin and it's 3/4 acre lot is ours.
+The cabin and its 3/4 acre lot is ours.

 20th Anniversary